FacuM/AutoMatch/README.md

 - [X] Automatic or manual likes

-    Toggle ASK_BEFORE_LIKE in order to set whether you want the bot to automatically like suggested profiles that match your criteria or get a selection of choices, using the manual mode also allows you to check your suggested match photos by typing "p".
+    Toggle `ASK_BEFORE_LIKE` in order to set whether you want the bot to automatically like suggested profiles that match your criteria or get a selection of choices, using the manual mode also allows you to check your suggested match photos by typing "p".

-- [ ] ~~Customizable internal settings (easy access to what's currently modified through constants).~~
+- [X] Customizable settings

+    Tweak the algorithm by playing around with the values within the `settings.ini` file.
+This file will be automatically generated during the first startup.
+Invalid values will be ignored and their defaults will be loaded instead.

 - [ ] ~~Main menu with account settings options (max distance, age range, etc.).~~

 # Requirements